 Canada’s top Etsy searches climbing highest fastest

-These 13 climbers are the keywords in this month’s Top 20 that weren’t in your last Top 20.
-We’ve listed them in order by their current rank, followed by their rank in February.
-This way you can see at a glance which ones have climbed from farthest down.
+These nine climbers are the keywords in this month’s Top 20 that weren’t in your last Top 20.
+We’ve listed them in order by their current rank, followed by their rank in March.
+This way, you can see at a glance what climbed highest fastest, and which are new.

 Top Etsy searches and purchase intent